-

 ROBERT CRUMB'S SEXUAL OBSESSIONS - DELUXE LIMITED SIGNED EDITION WITH A COLOR SERIGRAPHIC PRINT

 (CRUMB, R.).
 Crumb, Robert.
 Dian Hanson, Editor.
 Koln, GERMANY: Benedikt Taschen Verlag, 2007.
 First Edition 1/1000 Deluxe.
 Stout 4to.
 Illustrated Boards in Slipcase.
 Artist Monographs.
 As New/No Jacket - As Issued.
 258pp, profusely illustrated in color and b&w.
 Text in English. " R. Crumb has selected his most intimately revealing comic strips and single page drawings to create a two hundred and fifty-eight page encyclopedic trip through his sexual psyche.
 All images were created between 1980 and 2006, and all strips are hand-colored for a lush vibrancy never seen in his comic books.
 In total, "Robert Crumb's Sex Obsessions" features fourteen complete stories, including "My Troubles With Women", "If I Were a King", "A Bitchin' Bod", and "How To Have Fun With a Strong Girl", as well as sixty single page drawings.
 This signed slipcased edition limited to one thousand copies is a work of art in itself, with every part of the book - front and back covers, spine, and introductory pages - created for this project by Robert Crumb.
 Each book comes with an art print selected by Mr. Crumb.
 A brand new, pristine example sealed in shrinkwrap still in the publisher's printed cardboard shipping carton.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its weight and value - we will inform you of the applicable amount at time of purchase.
-3-8228-2540-9 Inventory Number: 022282
+3-8228-2540-9 Inventory Number: 027636

 -